dapplink-labs/fieryeyes/README.md

 cd indexer
 ```

-2. do module development
+2.do module development

-3. build and start
+3.build and start

 before you start up, you should change your evn.